-- 43. Nomination of election agents - 44.
+- 43 Nomination of election agents - 44.
 Person convicted of corrupt practice not to be appointed election agent - 45.
 Making of contracts through election agent - 46.
 Payment of expenses through election agent - 47.
 Period for sending in claims and making payments for election expenses - 48.
 Remuneration of election agent - 49.
 Personal expenses of candidate and petty expenses - 50.
 Expenses in excess of maximum to be illegal practice - 51.
 Certain expenditure to be illegal practice - 52.
 Plural voting - 53.
 Use of motor vehicles at elections - 54.
 Certain employment to be illegal - 55.
 Saving for creditors - 56.
 Return and declaration respecting election expenses - 57.
 Publication of receipt of return, etc. - 58.
 Employers to allow employees reasonable period for voting - 59.
 Badges, symbols, etc., prohibited on polling day and eve of polling day - 60.
-Regulations for display of posters and banners - 60A.
-Election advertising ban - 61.
+Regulations for display of posters and banners - 60AA.
+Regulations for other election advertising - 60A.
+Election advertising ban - 60B.
+Blackout period for election survey results - 60C.
+Exit polls ban on polling day - 60D.
+Defence for election advertising offences - 61.
 Punishment for conviction for illegal practice - 62.
 Prohibition of canvassing on polling day and eve of polling day - 62A.
 Restrictions on election meetings - 63.
-Prohibition of dissuasion from voting - 64.
-Undue influence at or near polling station - 65.
+Prohibition of dissuasion from voting - Undue influence at or near polling station 64. - 65.
 Persons prohibited from conducting election activity - 66.
-Unlawful assembly - 67.
-Offence to operate loudspeaker
+Unlawful assembly - Offence to operate loudspeaker 67.

-Chapter 4 - Excuse for Corrupt and Illegal Practice
+Division 4 - Excuse for Corrupt and Illegal Practice